- This is the only independent S/4HANA implementation study ever published.

 - This study was not undertaken to determine the implementation status of HANA.
 HANA is a database that can be used with many SAP applications so that that study would cover topics outside of ERP systems.
 HANA’s most common pairing is not with S/4HANA but instead with SAP BI/BW.

-- It is essential to understand that HANA is a database that can support several SAP applications, not only S/4HANA.
+- It is essential to understand that HANA is a database supporting several SAP applications, not only S/4HANA.
 Those other applications do not contain the name HANA as does S/4HANA.

 For all of the effort expended by SAP on socializing and popularizing S/4HANA, it can be said without a doubt that S/4HANA is generally poorly understood.
 But beyond misunderstanding the components that make up the solution, there is an even greater misunderstanding regarding the implications of S/4HANA.